Dorothy Dandridge

 Dorothy Jean Dandridge (November 9, 1922 – September 8, 1965) was an American actress and singer.
-She was the first African-American to be nominated for the Academy Award for Best Actress for Carmen Jones (1954).
+She was the first African American to be nominated for the Academy Award for Best Actress for Carmen Jones (1954), a performance which also earned her a nomination for a BAFTA Award for Best Foreign Actress.
 Dandridge had also performed as a vocalist in venues such as the Cotton Club and the Apollo Theater.
 During her early career, she performed as a part of the Wonder Children, later the Dandridge Sisters, and appeared in a succession of films, usually in uncredited roles.

-In 1959, Dandridge was nominated for a Golden Globe Award for Porgy and Bess.
+In 1959, Dandridge was nominated for both a Golden Globe Award and a Laurel Award for Porgy and Bess.
 She was the subject of the 1999 biographical film Introducing Dorothy Dandridge, with Halle Berry portraying her.
-She had been recognized with a star on the Hollywood Walk of Fame.
+In 1983, she was recognized, posthumously, with a star on the Hollywood Walk of Fame.

 Dandridge was married and divorced twice, first to dancer Harold Nicholas (the father of her daughter, Harolyn Suzanne) and then to hotel owner Jack Denison.
 Dandridge died in 1965 at the age of 42.

 Early life

 Dorothy Jean Dandridge was born in 1922 in Cleveland, Ohio to entertainer Ruby (née Butler) and Cyril Dandridge.
 Her father was a cabinetmaker and Baptist minister.
 Her parents separated before her birth.

 Ruby created a song-and-dance act for her two young daughters, Vivian and Dorothy, under the name The Wonder Children.
 The act was managed by her lover, Geneva Williams.
 Williams was said to have had a bad temper and to have cruelly disciplined the children.
 The sisters toured the Southern United States almost nonstop for five years (rarely attending school), while Ruby worked and performed in Cleveland.

 During the Great Depression, work virtually dried up for the Dandridges, as it did for many Chitlin' Circuit performers.
 Ruby moved her family to Hollywood, California, where she found steady work on radio and film in small domestic-servant parts.
-After that relocation, in 1930, Dorothy attended McKinley Junior High School.
+After that relocation, in 1930, Dorothy attended McKinley Junior High School in Pasadena.

 The Wonder Children were renamed The Dandridge Sisters in 1934.
 Dandridge and her sister were teamed with dance schoolmate Etta Jones.